 Getting Help for a Child’s Addiction

 Your adult child may not yet recognize their substance abuse problem.
 Even so, it is never too early to have resources available.
 It is often helpful to let them know that if they are ready to make a change, recovery options are available.
 In many cases, young people are not even aware that help is available at all.
 When they are ready to face the facts, you can point them in the right direction.

-In many cases, the best recovery option for young people in a sober living home.
+In many cases, the best recovery option for young people is sober living.
 Sober living homes are residences where individuals in recovery live together while trying to stay sober.
-Quality sober livings not only provide room and board, they also offer a great deal of structure and support for people in recovery, from 12-step meetings to life skills training.
+Quality sober livings not only provide room and board but also offer a great deal of structure and support for people in recovery, from 12-step meetings to life skills training.
 While sober living houses do not offer clinical addiction treatment, they are often recommended as transitional programs for people who have recently graduated from rehab.
-Moreover, studies on sober livings show that the peer support systems that residents develop there decrease their chances of relapsing for years afterwards.
+Moreover, studies on sober livings show that the peer support systems that residents develop there decrease their chances of relapsing for years afterward.

-Design for Recovery is a sober living home for men located in Mar Vista, a neighborhood in West Los Angeles.
-At Design for Recovery, we believe that recovering from drug and alcohol addiction means more than just abstaining from substances.
+Design for Recovery – Sober Living East is a sober living home for men located in Mar Vista, a neighborhood in West Los Angeles.
+At our Los Angeles sober living, we believe that recovering from drug and alcohol addiction means more than just abstaining from substances.
 It entails a commitment to a new set of core values, including responsibility, integrity, honesty, and accountability.
 Our sober living home is firmly rooted in the principles of the 12-steps, and we work with all residents to ensure that they get the resources they need to address any underlying issues.
-Every day, young men at Design for Recovery take positive steps to rebuild their lives in sobriety: enrolling in college, beginning new careers, healing damaged relationships with loved ones, and rediscovering their passions.
+Every day, young men at Design for Recovery – Sober Living East take positive steps to rebuild their lives in sobriety: enrolling in college, beginning new careers, healing damaged relationships with loved ones, and rediscovering their passions.

-For a free and confidential consultation with one of our staff, contact Design for Recovery today.
+For a free and confidential consultation with one of our staff, contact Design for Recovery – Sober Living East today.